Muhammad-Mirazul-Hasan-Rafee/volunteer-client/README.md

 ## Capabilities

 - Email, Google, and GitHub authentication backed by Firebase. 🔑
-- Protected routes that redirect unauthenticated users to login and return them to their original destination afterward. 🛡️
+- Protected routes that redirect unauthenticated users to login and return them to the original destination afterward. 🛡️
 - Opportunity posting, browsing, and detail views. 📋
 - Application submission with a personal dashboard for tracking and managing submissions. 📊
-- Environment-aware API layer that works identically in development and production. 🌐
+- Environment-aware API layer that behaves identically in development and production. 🌐
 - A dark, distraction-free interface built with Tailwind. 🌙

 ---